QuBenhao/LeetCode/problems/problems_1653/problem.md

 # 1653.
-Minimum Deletions to Make String Balanced
+Minimum Deletions to Make String Balanced [Rating: 1793.80]

 You are given a string `s` consisting only of characters `'a'` and `'b'`.